miguelcorralesg/miguelcorralesg.github.io/_posts/2022-10-06-KAUST-Hackathon.md

 {% include figure.html path="assets/img/Hackathon_KAUST/hackathon_kaust.jpeg" title="DIG Hackathon Team" class="KAUST-NVIDIA Hackathon" %}

-# The Problem to tackle
+# Our approach

 The problem to solve lies on Juan's research <d-cite key="doi:10.1190/image2022-3737749.1"></d-cite>.
 The main challenge is related to a segmentation step, where many independent bisection problems are needed to solve, which makes a perfect setting to optimize the running time performance using GPUs.

 # Results

 After one day and a half, the team succesfully levaraged the capabilities of the algorithm.
 Roghly speaking, the team speed up the computation by 80 times.
-The code of the hackathon could be find in the following['repository'](https://github.com/DIG-Kaust/HPC_Hackathon_DIG
+The code of the hackathon could be find in the following[`repository`](https://github.com/DIG-Kaust/HPC_Hackathon_DIG)

 {% include figure.html path="assets/img/Hackathon_KAUST/logo_hackathon.png" title="Github Hackathon" class="KAUST-NVIDIA Hackathon" %}